HSLiu-Initial/CtrlA/README.md

 Please download the model file from [mistralai/Mistral-7B-Instruct-v0.1](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1) on Hugging Face and place it in the `model/` directory.

-## :syringe: Confidence and Honesty Probe
+## :syringe: Confidence and Honesty Feature

-The pre-trained probes are stored in the `trained_probe/` directory.
+The pre-trained feature are stored in the `trained_probe/` directory.

-To train the probes, refer to the `train_confidence_probe.ipynb` notebook for the confidence probe, and the `train_honesty_probe.ipynb` notebook for the honesty probe.
+To extract the features, refer to the `train_confidence_probe.ipynb` notebook for the confidence feature, and the `train_honesty_probe.ipynb` notebook for the honesty feature.

 ## :syringe: Retriever Setup